folio-org/docs/content/en/docs/Glossary/_index.md

    </td>
   </tr>
   <tr>
-   <td>User management
+   <td>UM
    </td>
-   <td>The application (Users) wherein users are managed, along with their permissions and permission sets.
+   <td>User Management.
+UM is used within the FOLIO community to describe practices at libraries for managing patron and staff records, including permissions to the FOLIO system itself.
    </td>
   </tr>
   <tr>
    <td>Vendor
    </td>
-   <td>External company that supplies materials or services to the library.
+   <td>Any institution from whom your library purchases materials or services.
    </td>
   </tr>
   <tr>
    <td>Visible permission
    </td>
    <td>One that you can see in the list of permissions in the UI.
-They can be assigned to patrons directly, and/or you can add them to a permission set through Settings → Users → General →  Permission Sets.
+They can be assigned to users directly or used to create groups of permissions called permission sets that can be assigned to users directly.
    </td>
   </tr>
   <tr>